sudograph/sudograph/README.md

 dfx deploy
 ```

-If the above did not work, try following the full installation steps below.
+If the above did not work, try the full installation steps below.

 ## Installation